Karlslunde IF

 Karlslunde IF is a Danish association football club from Karlslunde, Greve Municipality.
 The football team is part of a sports club with approximately 900 members, and departments for badminton, table tennis, gymnastics, and shooting sports, as well as other activities.
-The first team of the football department competes in the fifth-tier Denmark Series.

 The football department was founded in 1914, when it was established as a department within the club "Carlslunde-Carlstrup Skyttelag" from 1866.